soot-oss/SootUp/docs/getting-started.md

     Project project = JavaProject.builder((JavaLanguage) language).addInputLocation(inputLocation).build();
     ~~~

+If you have a [Jimple](../jimple) file, you can create a project for analyzing jimple code directly.
 Following example shows how to create project for analyzing jimple code.

 !!! example "Create a project to analyze jimple code"